Welcome to The Room, where children and young people can get information about the Welsh Ambulance Service.

 • severe burns

 • heavy blood loss

 Find out more by reading our leaflet ‘What happens when you call 999’.

-Dialing 999 for a problem which is not a medical emergency means that the treatment of a person in a genuine life threatening situation could be delayed.
+Dialing 999 for a problem which is not a medical emergency means that the treatment and care of someone who needs medical help straight away could be delayed.

 Click on the links below to read some news stories where children and young people have saved lives by calling 999:

 Paramedic’s praise for ice-cool Lewis

 Are you a beginner to the Health Service?
 Want to know more about when to call an ambulance, and would like to know what we do?
 Visit our learning disability zone for further information.

 Other Emergency Services

 There are other emergency services who provide information and advice for different stuations, click on the links below to find out more: